microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationOwner.md

 # Get-EntraBetaApplicationOwner

-## SYNOPSIS
+## Synopsis
-Gets the owner of an application.
+gets the owner of an application.

-## SYNTAX
+## Syntax

 ```
 Get-EntraBetaApplicationOwner [-Top <Int32>] -ObjectId <String> [-All] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaApplicationOwner cmdlet get an owner of an Azure Active Directory application.
+the Get-EntraBetaApplicationOwner cmdlet get an owner of an Azure Active Directory application.

-## EXAMPLES
+## Examples

 ### Example 1: Get the owner of an application
 ```